wang-jun-hao/tp/docs/team/wang-jun-hao.md

   * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
 Autofills doctor's and patient's information.
-  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation with a patient.
-By only allowing these commands when logged in and viewing a patient profile page, the commands themselves can be streamlined as information about the doctor and patient are automatically retrieved.
+  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation.
+By only allowing these commands when logged in and viewing a patient profile page, the commands themselves can be streamlined as certain information are automatically retrieved.
   * Highlights: This enhancement required the implementation of many underlying classes, such as `Doctor` and `MedicalNoteList`, and established a connection between these classes and `Patient`.
 It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
 The autofilling feature required the implementation of `ModelContext` to retrieve these information.

 * **New Feature**: Doctor verification when editing or deleting medical notes
   * What it does: Restricts editing and deleting of medical notes to the doctor who authored them.
   * Justification: Medical notes are important sensitive information that affect treatment decisions.
 The integrity of medical notes should be protected.
 This feature prevents tampering of medical notes by other doctors.
   * Highlights: This feature interacts with login and model context features to check for account match.

 * **New Feature**: Display of medical notes in reverse chronological order
   * What it does: Sorts medical notes in reverse chronological order and display them in patient profile page